Avant Airlines

-AVANT Airlines was a Chilean airline, belonging to Turbus.
+AVANT Airlines was a Chilean airline owned by the Diez family, which also owned bus company TurBus.
 It started flying in 1997 and closed down in 2001.

 History

-AVANT Airlines made its first flights to La Serena in 1997.
-In the following months AVANT was flying to different cities of Chile.
-In 1998 it acquired another Chilean airline, National Airlines, for 24 million US Dollars.
+AVANT Airlines made its first flight to La Serena in 1997.
+In the following months, AVANT was flying to different cities in Chile.
+In January 1998, it acquired another Chilean airline, National Airlines, for 24 million US Dollars.

-In 1999 AVANT went into bankruptcy despite having 30% of the Chilean air market.
-The Chilean airline was owned by the Diez family, which also owned bus company TurBus.
-Its last flight was in 2001, a flight from Calama to Santiago, bringing the airline's existence to an end.
+In 1999, AVANT went into bankruptcy despite having 30% of the Chilean air market.
+Its last flight was on March 10, 2001, a flight from Calama to Santiago, bringing the airline's existence to an end.